ianstormtaylor/slate/lib/components/Readme.md

 #### Leaf

 The `Leaf` component is the lowest-level component in the React tree.
+Its goal is to encapsulate the logic that works at the lowest level, on the actual strings of text in the DOM.

-One is rendered for each range of text with a unique set of marks.
-It handles applying the mark styles to the text, and translating the current [`Selection`](../models) into a real DOM selection.
+One `Leaf` component is rendered for each range of text with a unique set of [`Marks`](../models).
+It handles both applying the mark styles to the text, and translating the current [`Selection`](../models) into a real DOM selection, since it knows about the string offsets.

 #### Void

 The `Void` component is a wrapper that gets rendered around [`Block`](../models) and [`Inline`](../models) nodes that have `isVoid: true`.
+Its goal is to encapsule the logic needed to ensure that void nodes function as expected.

-This component handles rendering a few extra spacer elements that are required to keep selections and keyboard shortcuts on void nodes functioning like you'd expect them two.
+To achieve this, `Void` renders a few extra elements that are required to keep selections and keyboard shortcuts on void nodes functioning like you'd expect them two.
 It also ensures that everything inside the void node is not editable, so that it doesn't get the editor into an unknown state.